-(3) Included in commercial mortgage-backed securities and project loans at December 31, 2018 and 2017 were \$456 million and \$471 million of securities guaranteed by the U.S. government, respectively, and \$2 million and \$4 million of securities guaranteed by government sponsored enterprises, respectively.
+- (2) Sovereign corporate securities include corporate securities that are backed by a government and include sovereign banks and securities issued under the Federal Ship Financing Programs. - (3) Included in commercial mortgage-backed securities and project loans at December 31, 2019 and 2018 were \$557 million and \$456 million of securities guaranteed by the U.S. government, respectively, and \$2 million of securities guaranteed by government-sponsored enterprises at both December 31, 2019 and 2018.